williamHuang5468/NotePythonInterview/README.md

-# NotePythonInterview
+# Python Practice

-Practice topic from python-interview
+Read the video talk , and practice the code.